Akt-AI/autonomy-labs/docs/SECURITY_DEPLOYMENT.md

 - `ENABLE_TERMINAL=0` unless you truly need it
 - `ENABLE_CODEX=0` unless you truly need it
 - `ENABLE_MCP=0` unless you truly need it
+- `ENABLE_ROOMS=0` unless you need multi-user rooms/presence

 ## WebSocket auth

 Browsers cannot set `Authorization` headers on WebSockets, so `/ws/terminal` expects a Supabase access token via `?token=...`.

 Treat access tokens as sensitive; do not log them.

+Rooms use the same pattern on `/ws/rooms`.

 ## SSH keys